 (NOTE* – I capitalize several words that have other cultural, spiritual, and contextual meanings).

-If Trauma happens below the Mind, where does it happen?
 In the sense of exactly where, I will share some places that offer you the best possible understanding of how distress and T-trauma can affect your moment-to-moment experience.
 Especially if you are feeling triggered!

-The primary function of the hippocampus is to determine which short-term memories (recent life lessons) to long-term memory.
-This aspect of Cognitive functionality says a great deal about the wisdom of evolution.
+The primary function of the Hippocampus is to determine which short-term memories (recent life lessons) to long-term memory.
+This aspect of cognitive functionality says a great deal about the wisdom of evolution.
 If you learn something in a casual way, the memories associated with the experience will be there the next time you ‘Netflix and chill.’
 If you learn or experience something in a life of death context, it will be there every time you are surprised by a loud noise.

 Your Hippocampus also helps with emotional regulation by ‘knowing’ which situations may be more fun, or serious, or romantic, or dangerous.
 In a way, your Hippocampus is like a simplified version of context and meaning.
 The driving forces for most of what we choose to do in daily life.

-When it comes to living with PTSD, and many other sources of chronic distress, your Hippocampus is less of a wise mentor and more of a front-line soldier.
+When it comes to living with Complex Trauma and many other sources of chronic distress, your Hippocampus is less of a wise mentor and more of a front-line soldier.
 This part of your Brain is highly sensitive to stress hormones like cortisol.
+Prolonged exposure to elevated levels of stress hormones can lead to atrophy of hippocampal neurons and impaired neurogenesis (the formation of new neurons), potentially contributing to the memory and emotional regulation difficulties that many experience living with C-PTSD.

-The amygdala, the proverbial ‘lizard brain’ for instance, often shows hyperactivity in individuals with PTSD, contributing to heightened fear responses and emotional reactivity.
+The Amygdala, the proverbial ‘lizard brain’ for instance, often shows hyperactivity in individuals with PTSD, contributing to heightened fear responses and emotional reactivity.

-Your Reticular Activating System (RAS)
+Your Reticular Activating System (R.A.S.)

-The R.A.S. regulates reflex tonus (the baseline tension of the greater muscles of your whole body, their reactivity and ability to relax) and sensory performance (your nervous systems ability to respond to what you hear, smell and see).
-Basically, your R.A.S. determines how fidgety, nervous, tense and/or jumpy you are both in your body and in your world.
+The R.A.S. also regulates reflex tonus (the baseline tension of the greater muscles of your whole body, their reactivity, and your ability to relax) and sensory response capacity (your nervous system’s ability to respond to what you hear, smell and see).

 The easiest way to understand why this part of you is so important, is through a story.